alexandreauda/SetupIAEnv/SetupIAEnv_Folder_Windows/README.md

 Go to the folder \SetupIAEnv\SetupIAEnv_Folder_Windows with the following command: `cd \SetupIAEnv\SetupIAEnv_Folder_Windows`.

-Finally, execute the .bat you want (with or without gpu support):
+Finally, execute the .bat you want (with or without gpu support): `SetupIAEnv_gpu.bat` or `SetupIAEnv_gpu.bat`.

+The script will create the env iaenv in Anaconda3 with all the packages useful for the machine learning and artificial intelligence.